 Poor Posture and Headaches

-Cervicogenic headaches (literally meaning headaches caused by the neck) are due to nerves getting pinched by tight muscles through which they travel as they make their way to the scalp.
+Cervicogenic headaches (literally meaning neck caused headaches) are caused by nerves getting crushed and pinched by tight muscles in which they travel through as they make their way to the scalp.
 However, to connect the dots between posture, headaches and neck pain, it’s necessary to look at what happens to the first seven vertebrae of the spine.
 We do this while you sit in a hunched over position.
 The sternocleidomastoid muscle that runs from the back of your ear to the front of the neck becomes stretched, while the muscles in the back of the head have to strain to compensate for balance.
 Also, this puts pressure on the occipital nerve, which is positioned at the small hollow at the base of the skull.
 This is a major sensory nerve and a direct pathway by which neck pain can travel straight to your head.

 Gentle Adjustments.
 Powerful Results.

 Gentle NUCCA Chiropractors

 Know someone that could use our help with tension headaches or migraines?
 Pass it on 🙂